 + PRO: Housing is mostly new and short-term leases are available

 Accommodation in Dubai is mostly new and pleasant.
 Serviced apartments are available everywhere in the city.
 These come furnished and are serviced as part of the rent; short-term leases are also available for this type of accommodation.

 - CON: Dealing with realtors and landlords can be tricky

-Annual rents on apartments in Dubai must be paid in full and up front.
+Annual rents on apartments in Dubai must sometimes be paid in full and up front.
 Some companies will cover this for their employees and then deduct amounts monthly from their wages.
 Realtors can be difficult to work with.
-It's better to find a place by word-of-mouth and then go directly to the property or engage a realtor to handle matters thereafter.
+It's better to find a place by word of mouth and then go directly to the property or engage a realtor to handle matters thereafter.
 An agent is required to complete a rental agreement.
 Maintenance of buildings can be sporadic and absentee owners who do not pay their fees can mean the renter will experience restrictions on the use of some of the amenities of the building.